By Ross Clark

 Go to any Christian bookshop and you will find a mass of books on the big issue, the life-changing decision of getting married, and how you should prepare for it.
 But books on the single life are much harder to come by.

 Not every Christian single makes it—too many of the older singles drop out of our churches, and/or marry unbelievers.
-We need to ask what the churches can do to help Christian singles, because the problem of unreasonable and unrealised expectations which many singles struggle with has its roots in the churches’ own Teaching.
+We need to ask what the churches can do to help Christian singles because the problem of unreasonable and unrealized expectations which many singles struggle with has its roots in the churches’ own Teaching.